 You can check if you’re entitled to super payments and report your employer if they haven’t paid them.
 However, suppose you want to get a head start on your super and are subject to eligibility.
 In that case, you might want to consider the super co-contribution where the government gives you up to $500 extra in your fund when you make personal contributions.

-You might also have several small-balance super accounts from working different jobs.
-From 1 July 2019, inactive low-balance accounts started to be consolidated, exit fees were removed, and insurance will be provided on an opt-in basis for members under 25 or with balances below $6000.
-To find your lost super, check out Searching for lost super on the ATO website.
+You may also have multiple small-balance super accounts from various employers.
+Inactive low-balance accounts began to be consolidated on July 1, 2019, departure fees were eliminated, and insurance will be given on an opt-in basis for members under the age of 25 or with balances under $6000.
+On the ATO website, search for lost super under Searching for lost super.

-The First Home Super Saver Scheme allows you to save money for your first home with the concessional tax treatment of superannuation.
-If you’re eligible, you can make additional voluntary salary sacrificed superannuation contributions up to $15,000 per year ($30,000 in total) into your complying fund.
-The tax savings go towards your first home deposit, helping you save faster.
+The First Home Super Saver Scheme takes advantage of superannuation’s tax advantages to help you save for your first home.
+If you’re qualified, you can make additional voluntary salary sacrificed superannuation contributions to your compliant fund of up to $15,000 each year ($30,000 total).
+The tax benefits go toward your first home deposit, allowing you to save more quickly.

 Salary sacrifice arrangements